 I have faced this same issue before when I organized physical and virtual events.
 It can lead to weird conversations like,

 "We are missing a Black Woman or an Asian man, and we have nobody representing LGBTQ".

 In a perfect world, we would have the best person for the job, regardless of ethnicity, gender, age,...

 I was once working with a CEO to help get his senior leaders to be more open to input from multiple sources, including younger employees.

 “Nobody has a monopoly on good ideas”, he said.

 “Wow!”, I thought.
 What a great mantra for diversity, inclusion, leadership, management, and just common sense.

 But as Winston Churchill once remarked, “Nothing is as uncommon as common sense”.

-Well, the human mind is hard-wired to consider ideas and perspectives from our own tribe as superior to those from outside.
+Well, the human mind is hard-wired to consider ideas and perspectives from our own tribe as superior to those from the outside.
 This human tendency leads to political partisanship, regardless of the facts, and can lead to a senior leadership team that looks the same and thinks the same.
-The dangers of this ‘we are right, everybody else is wrong’ mindset are obvious; especially in times of rapid change, when past ways of doing things are losing or have lost their relevancy.
-Read more on unconscious...
+The dangers of this ‘we are right, everybody else is wrong’ mindset is obvious; especially in times of rapid change, when past ways of doing things are losing or have lost their relevancy.